 Festive Fruit Plates

-A pancake pen (or even squeeze bottle with the tip cut to make it a little larger) is perfect for making detailed pancake art for any holiday.
+A pancake pen (or even squeeze bottle with the tip cut to make it a little larger) is perfect for making detailed pancake art for any holiday, especially for Christmas breakfast ideas.

 Large holiday shaped cookie cutters make it easy to whip up festive pancakes!